jiheeyy/jiheeyy.github.io/README.md

 Here are some interesting topics I worked on:

 ### [Project 1](https://github.com/jiheeyy/jiheeyy.github.io/tree/main/project/1)
-• Currently researching for quasi-linear models that offers interpretability while offering performance on par with neural networks/
+• Currently researching for quasi-linear models that offers interpretability while offering performance on par with neural networks

 • Extracted facial landmark keypoints from images with emotion labels and successfully created a linear model that matches accuracy of an existing deep learning model
 • Investigated impact of each facial keypoint on emotion prediction logistic regression